WebCrew/HumHub_Flathub_Updated/README.md

 - Activate it from HumHub admin dashboard

 ## Donate
-All support and all credits go to Alexandra.
+All support and all credits gos to Alexandra.
 I don't want anything for my work, except an STAR for the repository - thank you.
-So if you want to donate a few euros - I think Alexandra does really deserve it!
+So if you want to donate a few Euros - I think Alexandra does really deserve it!
 Buy her a pizzas - here are her donation accounts.

 [PayPal](https://paypal.me/forsashatravkina)